beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

   usage by the VMs running on the host, the default value is `/var/lib/neat`;
 - `local_manager_interval` -- the time interval between subsequent invocations of the local manager;
 - `data_collector_interval` -- the time interval between subsequent invocations of the data collector.

-## TODO

-- Find out how to remotely switch hosts on or off

 # Implementation